mila-iqia/paperoni/paperoni/sources/scrapers/README.md

-# Paperoni

-Paperoni is Mila's tool to collect publications from our researchers and generate HTML or reports from them.

 # Defining a new scraper

 To define a new scraper called `scraperoni`, create a `scraperoni.py` file in this directory with the following contents: